British Parliament votes to ask E.U. for delay amid political gridlock

 However, many who support a second referendum abstained because they knew the vote would lose, and they believe they will get a better chance in the near future.

+"I'm surprised at how badly it's all gone from the standpoint of a negotiation," Trump said at a news conference with Irish Prime Minister Leo Varadkar.
+"I gave the prime minister my ideas on how to negotiate it, and I think you would have been successful.
+She didn't listen to that and that's fine, I mean she's got to do what she's got to do."

+He added that he doesn't "think another vote would be possible because it would be very unfair to the people who won" and said Brexit was "tearing a lot of countries apart."

-The U.K. voted in a June 2016 referendum to leave the E.U., but politicians haven't been able to agree on how the complex process should work.
+The United Kingdom voted in a June 2016 referendum to leave the E.U., but politicians haven't been able to agree on how the complex process should work.

-So at the 11th hour, with just over two weeks to go, lawmakers are scrambling to avert what many see as looming disaster.
+So at the eleventh hour, with only more than two weeks to go, lawmakers are scrambling to avert what many see as a looming disaster.

 May has made a deal with the E.U., but it has been overwhelmingly rejected twice in the House of Commons.

-May will most likely make a third attempt to push this through next week, ahead of what looks to be a crunch E.U. summit scheduled for Thursday and Friday.
-It will be the same proposal rejected twice before, but she will be hoping that the looming "no deal Brexit" will spook enough lawmakers into supporting her.
+The prime minister will most likely make a third attempt to push this through next week, ahead of what looks to be a crunch E.U. summit scheduled for Thursday and Friday.
+It will be the same proposal rejected twice before, but she will be hoping that the looming "no-deal Brexit" will spook enough lawmakers into supporting her.

 If the deal fails for a third time, the motion says May will likely need to ask for a longer extension, which could have the U.K. taking part in the upcoming European elections.